If you have not been paid the amount you were expecting, talk to your employer first to check what’s happened. It gives your employer the chance to:

 Your employer can only make a deduction from your pay if:

-- your contract allows it
+- your contract specifically allows the deduction

 - they overpaid you by mistake

 - it’s required by law, for example Income Tax or a court order

 - you missed work because you were on strike or taking industrial action